 Courses with grades below B may be repeated only once.
 Courses with E grades may be repeated only with the permission of the student's program coordinator.
+Financial aid may be restricted based on academic standing.

 ACADEMIC APPEALS

 The Academic Appeal Procedure is the exclusive remedy for academic grievances.
 The appeal procedure is in the Appeal/Review Procedures chapter.